aridjayarecipes/cutesrecipes.web.app/content/post/2197-how-to-prepare-homemade-carrot-and-sour-plum-in-pork-soup.md

 1. Make ready 1 small dried tangerine peel

-Ramen (/ˈrɑːmən/) (拉麺, ラーメン, rāmen, Japanese pronunciation: [ɾaꜜːmeɴ]) (literally: &#34;pulled noodles&#34;) is a Japanese noodle soup.
+Ramen (/ˈrɑːmən/) (拉麺, ラーメン, rāmen, Japanese pronunciation: [ɾaꜜːmeɴ]) (literally: "pulled noodles") is a Japanese noodle soup.
 Well, the bone actually slows the cooking time.
 We&#39;re not talking long, just a few minutes.
 But even a few minutes can spell the difference between moist, tender pork chops with tasty sear marks.

 <!--inarticleads2-->